-The primary purpose of this entire process is for officials to verify and confirm that the marriage isn’t a sham to elude U.S. immigration laws and gain immigration benefits.
+The primary purpose of this entire interview process is for officials to verify and confirm that the marriage isn’t a sham to elude U.S. immigration laws and gain immigration benefits.
 However, nothing gives your application more credibility than providing all of the necessary documents that can show the validity of your marriage.
 VisaNation will ensure that your application includes all of the documents that must be present to support the credibility of your marriage.
 We’ll go over immigration marriage interview question samples and answers, tips, plus more!
 Start your immigration journey today!

 Increase Your Green Card Approval Chances with VisaNation.

-Start Now
+Start

 What is a Marriage-Based Green Card?

-A spouse can obtain a green card for an immediate relative of a U.S. citizen.
+When you are in a couple, a spouse can obtain a green card for an immediate relative of a U.S. citizen.
 A green card for your immigrant spouse is more commonly known as a marriage-based green card and has special immigration priority.

 This green card grants the immigrant spouse permanent residency in the U.S., which allows them to live, work, and study in the U.S. legally.
 Additional green card benefits include being able to: